Sven-Bo/streamlit-excel-plotter-app/README.md

 # Build a Web App to Group & Plot Excel Files in Python with Streamlit

 Did you know that you can quickly develop web applications in just a few lines of code using Python?
-Streamlit is a Python module that makes it very easy to quickly developed web apps.
+Streamlit is a Python module that makes it very easy to quickly develop web apps.
 In this particular web app, we will be transforming & visualizing Excel files.
-Once the data has been group, the user can download the interactive chart and the corresponding Excel workbook.
+Once the data has been grouped, the user can download the interactive chart and the corresponding Excel workbook.

 ## Video Tutorial